itsjahidhasan/itsjahidhasan/README.md

 - 👋 Hi, I’m @itsjahidhasan
-- 👀 I’m interested in
+- 👀 I’m interested in new technologies
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning ASP.NET Core
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me
+- 📫 How to reach me "itsjahidhasn@outlook.com"

 <!---
 itsjahidhasan/itsjahidhasan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.